aeon0/d4lf/README.md

 ### Limitations
 - The tool does not play well with HDR as it makes everything super bright
+- The advanced item comparision feature sometimes causes bad classifications.
+Better turn it off when using d4lf

 ### Configs
 The config folder contains: